EthanAndreas/Chess-project-C-/README.md

-way to implement "stalemate" and "checkmate" as optimally as possible.                                  \n The executable is called "./bin/exe", the name has been modified in the directory and the script        \n "test-level".                                                                                           \n
+way to implement "stalemate" and "checkmate" as optimally as possible.                                  \n The executable is called "./bin/exe", the name has been modified in the directory and the script        \n "test-level".                                                                                           \n The stalemate situation is complete with the consideration of the 50 stroke in a row without take and   \n pawn movement, the 3 positions repeated and the lack of pieces to do a checkmate.                       \n

 ## Github link